dae-ne/youtube-browser-extension/README.md

 ## Options

-The features can be switched on and off on the options page.
-To open the options page, right-click the extension icon in the browser toolbar and select *Options*.
-It can be also accessed just by left-clicking the icon, but that works only if YouTube is opened in the active tab, the icon will open the YouTube homepage otherwise.
+You can toggle the features on and off on the options page.
+To access the options page, right-click the extension icon in the browser toolbar and select `Options` Alternatively, you can left-click the icon to opened the options page, but this method only works if YouTube is currently open in the active tab.
+Otherwise, the icon will simply open the YouTube homepage.

 For now only dark mode is available.